SultanAyubi360/VIDEO-METADATA-EDITOR-AND-PLAYER/README.md

 ## :tada:  VIDEO METADATA EDITOR AND PLAYER:

+In this App Video Metadata Editor and Player, this application is providing the facility of searching in Video where searching will be based on metadata and metadata includes people, events, location, Description, date and time. now it sounds interesting like how searching can be done in a video.
+In this project saving videos metadata in database as well as inside the videos.

+Video metadata editor and player is an app which provides you the facility of advance searching in your videos.
+Advance searching means user can save any part of video of his/her choice by entering some sort of metadata and later on he can perform search based on that metadata.

 ![Zoom Bible Study - Made with PosterMyWall](https://user-images.githubusercontent.com/112378013/187147937-1049fac0-3bb6-451a-ad1f-966044fd55db.jpg)
 ![Zoom Bible Study - Made with PosterMyWall (1)](https://user-images.githubusercontent.com/112378013/187148237-2441561c-5707-4468-87a7-8fd1eaf92ef1.jpg)
 ![Zoom Bible Study - Made with PosterMyWall (2)](https://user-images.githubusercontent.com/112378013/187148313-3da95931-09c1-48df-8f4e-82db47cfa562.jpg)